Share this article

 Curious about other scents on you

-Aside from food, you may have picked up another interesting smell – from an animal, person, or place.
-Licking helps your dog get more info on where you’ve been.
+Aside from food, you might have picked up another interesting smell – from an animal, person, or place.
+Licking helps your dog to obtain more information on where you’ve been and what you’ve been doing.

 They have something to tell you